ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * HTTP: Provision files under .well-known on a web server for the domain
 * TLS SNI: Configure a TLS server for the domain
 * DNS: Provision DNS resource records for the domain
-* Proof of possession of a prior key: Sign using the private key specified by the server

 There are several ways that these assumptions can be violated, both by misconfiguration and by attack.
 For example, on a web server that allows